My expert guide to the best things to do in Broome, Western Australia will make sure you have the best time possible in this coastal outback paradise!

-If your travels are taking you west, there’s plenty more highlights further up the Gibb River Road, such as Bell Gorge, Galvan’s Gorge and El Questro Park.
+If your travels are taking you west, there are plenty more highlights further up the Gibb River Road, such as Bell Gorge, Galvan’s Gorge and El Questro Park.

-A popular spot for cliff jumping, Gantheaume Point juts out into the ocean at the height of around eight metres.
+A popular spot for cliff jumping, Gantheaume Point juts out into the Indian Ocean at the height of around eight metres.
 Also in the area are ancient dinosaur footprints!

-Many people visit Broome on a west coast road trip; sometimes it is the start or end of the trip, others it is a key stop on the way from Perth to Darwin.
+Many people visit Broome on a western Australia road trip.
+Sometimes it is the start or end of the trip.
+For others, it is a key stop on the way from Perth to Darwin.

 No matter how you choose to visit Broome, you’re just about guaranteed to fall in love with it once you arrive.